|Tuesday||10:00 AM–5:00 PM|

 |Wednesday||10:00 AM–5:00 PM|

 |Sunday||11:00 AM–5:00 PM|

 Closed on New Year’s Day, Martin Luther King Jr. Day, President’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day + Day After Thanksgiving, Christmas Eve, Christmas Day.

 Throughout the year, PAFA presents special exhibitions, an outstanding permanent collection, and work by the region's most talented artists.
-Visit our galleries in the Historic Landmark Building, designed by Frank Furness and George W. Hewitt, and the Samuel M.V.
+Visit our galleries in the Historic Landmark Building, and the Samuel M.V.
 Hamilton Building.

 PAFA’s Historic Landmark Building (HLB) is considered one of the finest surviving examples of Victorian Gothic architecture in America.
 Built by the Philadelphia firm of Frank Furness and George Hewitt, the HLB rises 70 feet above street level, and opened to the public on April 22, 1876.
 The HLB houses exhibition space, as well as classroom space for the School of Fine Arts, in addition to historic Cast Hall.